GULibrarySandbox/intro-text-mining-analysis-old/content/4-build.md

 ### Cleaning your data
-depending on what type of data you have
+How you cleand your data depends on what type of data you have.
+There are two main types of dataset used; sturctured, which takes the form of tabular data like in spreadsheet or a ledger and unstructured, which is free form text, such as diary entries, newpaper articles, letters and so on.

-- clean.
-The resources must be clean, in practice this means free of white space, pages of text must be free of images, the text needs to be clear and unobscured.
+For Structured data, broadly speaking, for resources to be clean, this means consistent data in each column, eg; consistent spelling and abreviations and as far as possible no blank spaces in the data sheets.
-- consistent formatting
+For unstrucutred data this means the text is compuationally analysable, the tools will be able to read text but not images of text, pages are free of white space, pages of text must be free of images and the text needs to be clear and unobscured.

 tools for data cleaning